JHudd435/BR-ServerAdmin/README.md

 Administrative system for the game brick rigs

 # Install
-First, follow this guide until the end of the "Creating an Application" section.
+First, follow this guide until the end of the "Creating an Application" section: https://realpython.com/how-to-make-a-discord-bot-python/

 Download the release or source from this github.